99btyler/modded-minecraft-mcp918/README.md

 3. Download this repository
 4. Inside the mcp928 folder, find the src/minecraft folder and put the mmmcp folder from this repository in it
 5. Inside the mcp928 folder, find & run the decompile.sh or decompile.bat file
+6. Using a Java IDE, fine & open the eclipse folder inside the mcp928 folder
-6. Because mcp928 allows us to change Minecraft code, we will.
+7. Because mcp928 allows us to change Minecraft code, we will.
 Manually add this required code:
 ```java
 // CPacketPlayer.java